20 Things You Can Do Without Planning Permission

 7. Do I Need Planning Permission for a Two Storey Extension?

-You can add a two storey extension to your home under PD, providing it is at the rear of the dwelling (this includes adding a second storey onto an existing single storey part of the house).
+Adding a two storey extension under Permitted Development is a relatively new addition, designed to help fast-track this sort of home improvement to create extra habitable space for homeowners.
+However, to qualify under PD rights, it must be at the rear of the dwelling (this includes adding a second storey onto an existing single storey part of the house).

-In addition, your two storey extension must not exceed 3m in depth or be within 7m of the rear boundary.
-Specific restrictions also apply to the glazed nature of windows in such extensions.
+The two storey extension must also not exceed 3m in depth or be within 7m of the rear boundary.
+There are specific restrictions that apply to the design too, which can all be found on the Planning Portal.

 Similar to single storey extensions, conservatories and orangeries fall under the same restrictions and can be added under PD.
-Check the rules about single storey extensions above.
+Conservatories stand alone from most extensions however, as they can generally be built without Building Regulations sign off, if they're under 30m2 and have exterior grade doors separating them from the main house.

-9. If I Add a Shed or Outbuilding, Do I Need Planning Permission?
+9. If I Construct a Shed, Garden Office or Outbuilding, Do I Need Planning Permission?

 There may be opportunity to build multiple outbuildings under PD, providing the total area covered by such buildings/enclosures does not exceed 50% of the total area of the curtilage.
 This 50% should take into account any extensions, but not the area covered by the main house.